-- The control monitors the operation to prevent undercuts and contour damage.
-It is recommended that you run a graphic simulation of the contour before execution - If the radius of the selected tool is too large, the corners of the contour may have to be reworked - The contour can be machined throughout by up-cut or by climb milling.
-The type of milling even remains effective when the contours are mirrored. - The tool can traverse back and forth for milling in several infeeds: This results in faster machining - Allowance values can be entered in order to perform repeated rough-milling and finish-milling operations.
+- The control monitors the operation to prevent undercuts and contour damage (run a graphic simulation of the contour before execution) - If the radius of the selected tool is too large, the corners of the contour may have to be reworked - Machining can done throughout by up-cut or by climb milling.
+The type of milling will even be retained if the contours were mirrored - The tool can traverse back and forth for milling in several infeeds: This results in faster machining - Allowance values can be entered in order to perform repeated rough-milling and finish-milling operations.